Valley Railroad (Connecticut): Track

 The Valley Railroad Company leases, from the Connecticut Department of Energy and Environmental Protection, the track running from Old Saybrook up through Essex, Deep River, Chester, Haddam, and Middletown, totaling 21.67 mi.
 The trackbed is gravel ballast, with track made of conventional wood crossties, with steel rails fastened to the ties.
 A major project funded by the company in 2015 put all mainline track from Essex (MP 4) to North Chester (MP 9.80) in stone ballast.
 The track connects with Amtrak's Northeast Corridor track near the Old Saybrook Station to the south.
 Presently, 14.25 miles of the line are restored for train service, with the remaining last seeing service in 1968.
-The rail corridor between Haddam and Middletown, which has been cleared of brush and receives property maintenance and surveillance from hi-rail vehicles, and is undergoing full restoration as time and funding permit.
+The rail corridor between Haddam and Middletown, which has been cleared of brush and receives property maintenance and surveillance from hi-rail vehicles, is undergoing full restoration as time and funding permit.

+In April 2024 two persons were charged with the theft of four tenths of a mile of track along the operating portion of the line.
+Eyewitnesses observed track being dismantled near Old Saybrook and the pair are alleged to have removed and sold the track to local metal recyclers.
+The state of Connecticut has since repaired the damaged section.

 The Valley Railroad Company has several grade crossings along its tracks.
-They vary in their nature, ranging from small caution signs at Private Crossings to flashing lights, bells, and gates and stop signs at public crossings.
-The busiest public grade crossings are located at Route 153 in Essex, Route 154 in Essex, and Route 82 (just before the East Haddam swing bridge) in Haddam.
+They vary in their nature, ranging from small caution signs at private crossings to flashing lights, at public crossings.
+The busiest public grade crossings are located at Route 153 in Essex, Route 154 in Essex, and Route 82 (just before the East Haddam swing bridge) in Haddam, which have gates as well as flashing lights.